Incredible images that capture the history of train travel

 1920s: first non-stop service of the Flying Scotsman

-One of Britain's most famous trains, the Flying Scotsman, embarked on its first journey in 1862, however, it wasn't until May 1928 that it completed its first non-stop service between Edinburgh and London.
+One of Britain's most famous trains, the Flying Scotsman, embarked on its first journey in 1862.
+However, it wasn't until May 1928 that it completed its first non-stop service between Edinburgh and London.
 In this image captured at King's Cross Station in London, the train driver and firemen are presented with souvenirs to mark the occasion.
-This particular locomotive (LNER Class A3 4472) also set two steam locomotive world records, first reaching a speed of 100mph (161km/h) and then for the longest non-stop run of 442 miles (711km) while in Australia in 1989.
+This particular locomotive (LNER Class A3 4472) also set two steam locomotive world records: first for reaching a speed of 100 miles per hour (161km/h) and then for the longest non-stop run of 442 miles (711km) while in Australia in 1989.

 1920s: Swedish State Railways Second Class